eoscanada/eos-bios/README.md

          operator does it manually and boots is node, which would connect to the Boot node.

+      3. Use the `eos-bios` hooks to automate re-config and restart.

     * At this point:

       * If the BIOS Boot Node is connected through the mesh, the network syncs, otherwise, we're just waiting on the BIOS to publish it's kickstart data, and we're going back to `LOOP HERE`, to connect more nodes.

+      * `get account eosio`, and verify that the account has been disabled, which marks the end of the BIOS's Boot Node process.

       * The 21 ABPs poll their node (through `--bp-api-address`) until they obtain the hash of block 1.
 They used the